kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

   4) There is a concentrated use of specific infrastructure in malicious ASes

-Further work is required to characterize the exact cost structure of buying subnets, registering autonomous systems, and setting up malicious infrastructure.
-This work would help us further understand why these trends in macro-scale malicious activity exist.
+Further work is required to characterize the exact cost structure of buying subnets, registering IP blocks, and setting up infrastructure in malicious ASes.
+This work would help us further understand why these larger attack trends exist.

 This research represents an example of how Internet-scale data science can provide valuable insight on the threat landscape.
 We hope similar macro level research is inspired by these explorations.